Sky News Australia Removed From New Zealand’s Airwaves After They Aired Live Stream Of Terrorist Attack

 “We stand in support of our fellow New Zealanders and have made the decision to remove Sky News Australia from our platforms until we are confident that the distressing footage from yesterday’s events will not be shared,” Sky New Zealand tweeted.

-As The Herald New Zealand reports, the footage shows the gunman unloading his firearm into victims at close range, as he targeted people who were trying to escape.
+As The Telegraph reports, the footage shows the gunman unloading his firearm into victims at close range, as he targeted people who were trying to escape.
 According to The Sydney Morning Herald, the video is about 16 minutes long and also includes a recording of the shooter driving to the mosque to carry out his crimes.

 He reportedly said “Let’s get this party started” before he drove to the first mosque he attacked.